Michael Keaton

 Michael Keaton in 'Spider-Man: Homecoming'

-Successful were also the role of the antagonist Vandemere in the film adaptation of the cartoon "Dumbo", and the character of US Attorney General Ramsey Clark created by the actor in Aaron Sorkin's drama "The Trial of the Chicago 7".
-In addition, Keaton landed the leading role in the medical series "Dopesick", for which he was awarded his second Golden Globe in his life and several other awards.
+He also delivered strong performances as antagonist Vandemere in the live-action "Dumbo" and as US Attorney General Ramsey Clark in Aaron Sorkin's drama "The Trial of the Chicago 7".
+Keaton also landed the leading role in the medical series "Dopesick", earning his second Golden Globe and several other awards.

 Michael Keaton in 'Dumbo'